Astrabit-ST/Luminol/README.md

 Luminol is an experimental remake of the RPG Maker XP editor in Rust with love ❤️.

-Luminol targets wasm and native builds with eframe.
+Luminol targets wasm and native builds.
 Luminol also temporarily uses [Rusty Object Notation](https://github.com/ron-rs/ron) (`.ron`) for serialization.
 Marshal `.rxdata` is planned, and a custom `.lumina` format is also planned.

 Luminol _may_ use `Lua` for plugins in the future.
 It is something I am actively looking into.